 Our investigative and remediation work is being led by a team of engineers and scientists at Arcadis, in close partnership with our internal team.
 Arcadis is an outside environmental consulting firm with a long history working on clean drinking water projects across the globe.
-They are bringing their deep knowledge from managing similar projects elsewhere to the people of Marinette and Peshtigo and are ensuring that we are taking the necessary steps to secure a long-term effective and reliable solution.
+They are bringing their deep knowledge from managing similar projects elsewhere to the people of Marinette and Peshtigo and are ensuring that we are taking the necessary steps to secure long-term effective and reliable solutions.

 PFAS are a type of synthetic chemical compounds has been used in many consumer products to make those products resistant to water, grease, or stains.
 According to the EPA, PFAS compounds have been used to make carpets, clothing, fabrics for furniture, paper packaging for food and other materials (e.g., cookware).